dbeach24/dataviz-project-template/README.md

 # Missing Migrants Visualization

+## Overview

+This project is a visualization of a dataset I originally discovered on [Kaggle](), called [Missing Migrants].
+The dataset describes events where migrants have been discovered dead or missing, and aggregated from a combination of media, medical, and governmental reports from around the world.
+The nature of this issue and the collection technique means that the information is incomplete, inconsistent, biased, and sometimes messy.
+This project is attempt to clean this data and, hopefully, to shine a light on certain aspects of this problem in a way that communicates something of interest to the casual reader.

+In particular, this project attempts to aid in answering the following questions:

+* How does the number of missing / dead vary over time and by region?
+* Are there certain locations that exhibit many small events which accumulate over time?
+* What are the different causes of migrant death?
+* How does cause of death vary by region?

+## Using the visualization

+[Click here](https://github.com/dbeach24/missing-migrants-vis) for a live demo.

+### Stream Graph

+### Bubble Chart

+### Cause Legend

+### Details

 ## About the Data

 This dataset is from the [Missing Migrants](https://www.kaggle.com/jmataya/missingmigrants) data uploaded to Kaggle, and contains information about people who have gone missing while travelling along migration routes.
 This data originates from the [Missing Migrants Project](https://missingmigrants.iom.int/).